dart-lab/manual/docs/finance.md

 >
 > **Passport check:** The University is required, by the Home Office UK Visas and Immigration rules (Immigration, Asylum and Nationality Act 2006) to verify the 'right to work' of any person who undertakes any work at the University of Edinburgh, including those who are British or from the European Economic Area (EEA).
 This is irrespective of the length or nature of your employment, and means that the University must carry out document checks on people before employing them to make sure they are allowed to work in the UK.
 Failure of the University to comply with these requirements would result in the University being fined or, more importantly, losing the right to employ individuals who are not nationals of the EEA.

+### Option 3: Subsistence Payment

-**Option 3:** If the consultant is a member of a steering committee / reference group for a study, the easiest way to pay them as is a subsistence payment for each meeting they attend.
+If the consultant is a member of a steering committee / reference group for a study, the easiest way to pay them as is a subsistence payment for each meeting they attend.

 ## How to pay UoE employees or students for work or overtime